top of page

 What does Ketamine Treat?

-There have been 100's of thousand Ketamine infusions & injections administered for treatment resistant depression (TRD), bipolar depression, anxiety, postpartum depression, OCD, addiction and PTSD over the past decade and many of the clinical trials have shown upwards of 80% of clients receive significant relief from their suffering within one or two injections or infusions.
+There have been 100's of thousand Ketamine infusions & injections administered for treatment resistant depression (TRD), bipolar depression, anxiety, postpartum depression, OCD, addiction and PTSD over the past decade and many of the clinical trials have shown upwards of 80% of clients receive significant relief from a series of these powerful treatments.

 Boy-Alone-At-Sunset-Seating-Sadly-Sad-Wa